Home » General Manufacturing » Pressure vs Suction Blast Cabinet

 Pressure abrasive blast equipment utilizes a pressurized vessel and meters the media into a flow of compressed air, propelling the media onto the blasting surface.
 The media is processed in a single, heavy-gauge hose with the blast particles being accelerated throughout its length.

-pressure blast system
+pressure blast system diagram

 Advantages of a Pressure Blast System: